stacksgov/grants-program/README.md

 - Contributions must be open source or use a permissive license (where required).
 - Must be able to be completed within 4-8 weeks, and at or under $5,000 from a time commitment perspective.
 This will expand as we shift from beta to a scaled program.
 - Grantees must verify their ID and sign a contract to obtain funding in USD, restrictions may apply to citizens of OFAC countries.
+- Grants are generally forward looking.
+Work created in the past is not eligible for a grant.

 ### How to Apply